In this article, you will learn how to create a simple web scraper using Go .

 The OnHTML

-method is the most common callback used in building web scrapers.
+method is the most common callback for building web scrapers.
 It allows registering a callback for the Collector

 when it reaches a specific HTML tag on the web page.